 Within 25 miles.
-We have 117, so what are you waiting for?
+We have 120, so what are you waiting for?
 There is a state park within 25 miles of nearly every Pennsylvanian, accessible to everyone and available year round.
-Pennsylvania state parks are currently being celebrated as best in the nation.
+Pennsylvania state parks have been named as best in the nation.
 Each offers a special experience and is worth the visit.
 Spend the day, stay the night, be enriched by the natural surroundings.
 There are thousands of Get Outdoors PA recreation events in state parks waiting for you.

 Off the beaten path.
 If you are looking for a more remote outdoor experience, then a visit to one of Pennsylvania's 20 state forests is in order.
 The state forest system houses 2.2 million acres of woodlands, and boasts thousands of miles of trails suiting nearly every recreational interest.
 Fishing, hunting and hiking are the top uses of these lands that have been protected for more than 100 years.

 Happy trails.
 Pennsylvania is blessed with a network of thousands of miles of trails to suit various recreational pursuits.
 Our state is a national leader in converting abandoned rail beds to hiking/biking paths.
 Hiking, biking, horseback riding, snowmobiling, ATV riding, heck, even water trails!
-Your one-stop shop for information ishere.
+Your one-stop shop for information is Explore PA Trails.

 Exploring Penn's Woods.
 The state's official travel web site can help you plot your adventure.
 From overnight accommodations, to events, to eateries, this is your go to place for trip planning in Pennsylvania.